SirMengo/SirMengo/README.md

 ## More about me:

-- 📚 Currently studying @42school
+- 📚 Currently studying 42 Lisbon
 - ⌨️ My main languages of expertise are C and C#
 - 🎥 Part-time Twitch streamer and PNGTuber
 - 🎨 Trying to learn how to draw and ilustrate